-Curator of the 2020 season between May to October will be Vesselina Sarieva (representing Sariev gallery), who will make Fluca a territory of contemporary art and culture by young artists.
+Curator of the 2020 season between May to October is Vesselina Sarieva (representing Sariev Gallery), who make Fluca a territory of contemporary art and culture by young artists.

-Each month, one major exhibition will be presented, specially curated for the FLUCA stage.
-A music programme, a series of small art events, performances and film screenings will complement the artistic synthesis.
+Each month, the program presents a one major exhibition, specially curated for the Fluca stage.
+A music program, a series of small art events, performances and film screenings complement the artistic synthesis and micro climate.

-FLUCA – Austrian Cultural Pavilion is a long-term cultural project – an initiative of the Open Arts Foundation (Plovdiv), the Austrian Embassy in Sofia, supported by the Federal Chancellery of the Republic of Austria, Plovdiv 2019 – European Capital of Culture, in partnership with the Municipality of Plovdiv and the Municipality of Sofia.
+Fluca – Austrian Cultural Pavilion is a long-term cultural project – an initiative of the Open Arts Foundation (Plovdiv), the Austrian Embassy in Sofia, supported by the Federal Chancellery of the Republic of Austria, the Municipality of Plovdiv.